gsbarreto/shortfuts/README.md

 *   Exposes shortcuts for popular FUT web app tasks
 *   Configurable hotkeys so you can do what's best for you
-*   Directly see FUTBIN data for player cards in the web app
 *   Free (but feel free to [support me](https://www.paypal.me/martellaj/5) if you find it useful)

 ## Demo